antran22/antran22.github.io/src/views/posts/installing-spotifyd.md

 ## Conclusion

-This is a very nice pastime activity for me, and the result is very satisfying.
+It was a lot of fun trying to working this out, and the result is very satisfying.
 Suck it Google Home.
 Here's me playing some music on the new Spotify player.

-{% Image "spotifyd/spotify-player.png" "Spotify Client streaming music over to YoungITSpeaker" %}
+{% Image "spotifyd/spotify-player.png", "Spotify Client streaming music over to YoungITSpeaker" %}

 If you really want to go headless and control the playback on the server, try [Spotify TUI](https://github.com/Rigellute/spotify-tui).